- 1. Introduction

 Finance leaders may be mostly interested in topline metrics, as will potential investors.
 However, it’s not enough to solely track these metrics since they’re not directly relevant to the day-to-day operations of sales, marketing and product teams.
 All they do is give a broad picture of how the business is performing on the balance sheet.

-For example, average revenue per account (ARPA) should also be tracked as it helps align incentives and pricing with the broader needs of the business.
+We can take average revenue per account (ARPA) as another revenue trend analysis example as it should also be tracked as it helps align incentives and pricing with the broader needs of the business.
 As can be seen below, even if ARR is increasing because the company is onboarding more customers, ARPA could still be going down due to strategy changes or increased customer acquisition costs (CAC).

 These factors are largely beyond the control of the finance department, which is why it’s important for teams that are closer to the product or the customer to track, understand and act upon them.
 Regardless of who is analyzing the data, such changes always need to be based on informed decisions, and that’s exactly where revenue trend analyses come in.